nefarius/vicius/README.md

 - [ ] Add some logging
 - [ ] Tidy up and improve includes
 - [ ] Implement Task Scheduler (de-)registration
+- [ ] Implement machine-wide registration
+      Currently only the user executing the updater will run registrations, which is sufficient for most cases

 ## Sources & 3rd party credits